Responsible Mineral Sourcing

 Concrete examples of risk mitigation

-4. Information sharing and education for suppliers
+4. Information and education for suppliers

 • Excel Check Tool to check a smelter or refiner's RMAP certification information

-In addition, we analyze the answers of suppliers who complete the surveys and provide them with detailed feedback on results, indicating what might have been missing and where improvements are needed.
+In addition, we analyze the answers of suppliers who complete the surveys and provide them with detailed feedback on the results, indicating what might have been missing and where improvements are needed.
 The feedback, which is issued on each reporting template, is intended to clearly indicate where a supplier needs to exercise due diligence.

 We also explain the reporting templates and provide individual support for completing them in response to requests from suppliers.